1

 A comparable substitute for galvanizing is phosphorating.
 Here, metal components are submerged in an acid bath with metals dissolved in them.
 The acid encourages the dissolved metals to cling to the part and form a shielding layer.

-Farris Group: Your Trusted Partner for All Industrial Powder Coating Needs
+Farris: Your Trusted Partner for All Industrial Powder Coating Needs

-With over 40 years of precision fabrication experience under our belt, we at Farris Group offer start-to-finish contract manufacturing services that exceed customer expectations.
+With over 40 years of precision fabrication experience under our belt, we at Farris offer start-to-finish contract manufacturing services that exceed customer expectations.
 We provide industrial powder coating solutions alongside our fabrication, machining, and prototyping services.

 Contact us to request a consultation or to learn more about our industrial coating services.